corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/monitoring-and-logging/overview.md

 ### Monitoring your node using Graphite

 Corda supports publishing metrics directly to a Graphite server if those metrics were collected using the Codahale metrics library.
-The graphite server must be running with python pickle transport enabled.
-Please refer to the documentation on [https://graphiteapp.org](https://graphiteapp.org) on how to install and run a graphite server.
+The Graphite server must be running with python pickle transport enabled.
+Please refer to the documentation on [https://graphiteapp.org](https://graphiteapp.org) on how to install and run a Graphite server.

 To publish metrics to a Graphite server: